All mortgage lenders will provide a three-month mortgage payment holiday for borrowers whose household finances are affected by coronavirus.

 Your current lender may be prepared to offer you a new fix.
 Or you may have to wait until the end of the payment holiday to be offered one.

 You will be offered help.
-But what will depend on your situation.
+But what that help is will depend on your situation.

 If you already have a plan in place with your mortgage lender to repay arrears, you need to talk to the lender about how that can be changed because of a fall in your income over the next few months.
 The FCA, who regulates mortgages, says: